Give your puppy a safe place to hide

 Covering your dog’s crate with a blanket is another way to make them feel safe and at home.
 You’ll want to judge your dog’s reaction to having their crate covered.
 Some prefer it and feel safer while other dogs dislike the feeling of being enclosed.

 While bedding and toys are good options to keep your puppy comfortable and entertained, you’ll want to leave food and water outside of the crate.
 Allowing your dog access to water can increase the likelihood of them having an accident.
 And by keeping food in your dog’s crate you are encouraging free feeding which eliminates any structure to their meals.

 When Can You Start Crate Training Your Puppy?

 You can begin crate training your puppy as soon as you bring them home.
 Getting your puppy used to crates at a young age will help them ease into being regularly crated as they grow older.
-You’ll want to keep in mind your puppy’s age however, to ensure you aren’t keeping your puppy crated for longer than their bladder can handle.
+You’ll want to keep in mind your puppy’s age, however, to ensure you aren’t keeping your puppy crated for longer than their bladder can handle.

 How Not to Use a Dog Crate

 Dog crates should be a positive experience for your puppy.
 Never use a crate solely for discipline.
-If you punish your puppy by forcing them into their crate, you’ll not only cause anxiety for your dog in the moment, you can also make future situations where crating is required become extremely stressful experiences.
+If you punish your puppy by forcing them into their crate, you’ll not only cause anxiety for your dog at the moment, but you can also make future situations where crating is required become extremely stressful experiences.

-Understanding how to incorporate the benefits of crate-training into your dog’s life, without causing negative associates with the crate, can make both your life and your dog’s life easier.
+Understanding how to incorporate the benefits of crate training into your dog’s life, without causing negative associates with the crate, can make both your life and your dog’s life easier.